ethersphere/swarm-cli/README.md

 It is possible to set value of particular parameters in different ways.

-The assigment priority how option gets its value in question is the following:
+The assignment priority of how option gets its value in question is the following:

 1. passed CLI option value (with e.g. `--option-example-1`)
 2. env variable for that option in form of either `OPTION_EXAMPLE_1` or `SWARM_CLI_OPTION_EXAMPLE_1` (if it's available)